Thomas Becket

 Thomas Becket (/ˈbɛkɪt/), also known as Saint Thomas of Canterbury, Thomas of London and later Thomas à Becket (Note: The name "Thomas à Becket" is not contemporary but was first used by Thomas Nashe in the 1590s.)
 (21 December 1119 or 1120 – 29 December 1170), was an English cleric and statesman who served as Lord Chancellor from 1155 to 1162, and then as Archbishop of Canterbury from 1162 until his death in 1170.
-He is known for his conflict with King Henry II over the rights and privileges of the Church and was murdered by followers of the king in Canterbury Cathedral.
-He was canonised by Pope Alexander III two years after his death.
-He is venerated as a saint and martyr by the Catholic Church and the Anglican Communion.
+He is known for his conflict with King Henry II over the rights and privileges of the Church and was murdered by followers of the king.
+Becket is venerated as a saint and martyr by the Catholic Church and the Anglican Communion.